 When we tried out using different formats for our Weekly Roundup videos, the vertical versions clearly received the most attention — with 100% more video views, and 130% more unique viewers.

 When promoting site content on social media, the number one goal is to actually drive users to your site — which is not an easy feat on “walled gardens” like Facebook.
 We tried out using Wibbitz Snippets, unique Snapchat & Instagrams templates for 10-second vertical videos, to promote blog content on our Facebook page — and found posts with a Snippet teaser to generate 4.6 times more clicks than posts with embedded image.

 Vertical video not only increases interactions on Facebook and Twitter, but also on Instagram Stories.
 The platform’s new vertical-only, Snapchat-inspired section has already generated over 100 million video views a day since its launch — and since it introduced embedded links within Stories for verified accounts, the platform has become a great way for brands to drive traffic with a whopping 15–25% swipe-through rate.

 Brightcove’s latest social video study found that consumers prefer watching video to get to know a brand online.
 According to Facebook’s internal test, vertical video ads in particular were the most memorable to consumers, with a three to nine point increase in ad recall.

 Mobile ad platform MediaBrix found that vertical videos see a 90% higher completion rate compared to horizontal videos.
 According to their data, less than 30% of users will turn their phones sideways to watch an ad, and those users who do turn their phones only watch about 14% of the video ad.

 Don’t have a team of 10 to create vertical video content for social media?
-Contact us to see how Wibbitz’s video automation technology can help with your multiplatform publishing strategy!
+Contact us to see how Wibbitz’s easy-to-use video creation platform can help with your multiplatform publishing strategy!